Cash Cash: Love or Lust and The Beat Goes On (2011–2012)

 Their second full-length album, Love or Lust, was released on April 19, 2011, by the Japanese label Twilight Records.
+The album was recorded in their home studio in Roseland, New Jersey.
 The lead single "Victim of Love" was released on April 5, 2011.
 Multiple songs off the album were featured on MTV's Jersey Shore and The Real World.
-To support the album, the group went on the "Summer of Lust Tour".
-The group also went on tour in Japan as well as shows in Brazil supporting the album.
+The album's second single, "Sexin' on the Dance Floor" was released on June 7, 2011.
+To support the album, the group went on the Summer of Lust Tour.
+The group also went on tour with Stereo Skyline in Brazil, as well as shows in Japan supporting the album.
 In 2011, the group parted ways with their drummer Anthony Villacari due to creative differences and continued to operate as a trio.
 Anthony Villacari continues to play drums in another trio, known as Moa Desert.

-The group returned to Japan in 2012 for another tour supporting their new single "Michael Jackson (The Beat Goes On)", a tribute to the musician Michael Jackson.
-Cash Cash released their third studio album The Beat Goes On on September 7, 2012 as an 11-song LP in Japan but a 6-song EP in every other country.
+The group released the lead single from their forthcoming third album on July 11, 2012, titled "Michael Jackson (The Beat Goes On)", a tribute to the musician Michael Jackson and returned to Japan in 2012, for another tour supporting their new single.
+The album's original release date was scheduled for June 13, 2012, however, due to distribution plans, it was re-scheduled for another date.
+Cash Cash released their third album The Beat Goes On on September 7, 2012, as an 11-song LP in Japan, but a 6-song EP in every other country.
 Both formats contained the two songs "Michael Jackson" and "I Like It Loud," which were also soon after released as singles by Dutch independent dance label Spinnin' Records.
-On December 10, 2012, Cash Cash had their remix of "Alive" by Krewella released on the Play Harder Remix EP.
-Throughout the year, Cash Cash had numerous original songs and remixes reach number one on the Hype Machine popular chart.
+On November 26, the trio released "Overtime" via SoundCloud as a free download.
+The song peaked at number 39 on the US Hot Dance/Electronic Songs chart.
+On December 10, Cash Cash had their remix of "Alive" by Krewella released on the Play Harder Remix EP.
+Throughout the year, Cash Cash had numerous original songs and remixes reach number 1 on the Hype Machine popular chart.

 The group's contributions to the Sonic franchise continued with a number of remixes in both the console and 3DS versions of Sonic Generations.